↖ Homepage of the site 'What to do with your life?'

 •

-Operational performance declines.
-Operation becomes bureaucratic.
-Unease at work increases.
-Indeed, operational efficiency becomes more and more linked solely to the pressure exerted by the hierarchy.
+Operational performance decreases.
+Functioning becomes bureaucratic.
+Work dissatisfaction increases.
+In fact, operational efficiency becomes more and more dependent solely on the pressure exerted by the hierarchy.

 The managed group

-The voluntary implementation of a system, which can be called Gemba, Talk, or more simply problem log, makes it possible to channel exchanges towards the resolution of field problems, and therefore to restore the harmonious functioning of the group, as well as operational efficiency.
+The deliberate establishment of a system, which can be called Gemba, Talk, or more simply problem diary, allows exchanges to be directed toward the resolution of on-the-ground problems, thus restoring the group's harmonious functioning and operational efficiency.

 This system aims to: